mj9/mj9/README.md

 - 👋 Hi, I’m @mj9
 - 👀 I’m interested in Deep Learning, Computer Vision, Java, Functional Programming, Task Automation, Game Design
+- 📔 Below is an overview over my writing (grouped by completion time) and projects (grouped by start time, many of which are still ongoing)

 <!---
 - 🌱 I’m currently learning ...